luicfrr/react-native-vision-camera-face-detector/README.md

 }
 ```

-OBS: Returned face bounds are relative to image size not to device screen size so you need to scale it by multiplying desired bounds data by screen size divided by frame size: `bounds.XX * (deviceWidth|Height / frame.width|height)`.
+OBS: Returned face bounds are relative to image size not to device screen size so you need to scale it by multiplying desired bounds data by screen size divided by frame size: `bounds.X * (deviceWidth|Height / frame.width|height)`.

+See example app for more details.

 ## 🔧 Troubleshooting